Opinion | Vaccines alone won’t solve the pandemic. Here are 3 other things we must do.

 To effectively manage current and future variants, we need a three-pronged response that goes beyond the focus on current vaccines.

 First, we need substantially more genomic surveillance.
 We don’t know how many variants are in the United States or how widespread they are, and we don’t have a rapid-response system to evaluate the effectiveness of the available vaccines and treatments against them.
-To fix this, the United States must sequence the genome of as many as 50,000 viruses a week — currently, about 3 to 5 percent of new cases — especially in cases of those who get covid-19 after being infected or vaccinated.
+To fix this, the United States must sequence the genome of about 3 to 5 percent of cases — currently as many as 50,000 viruses a week — especially in cases of those who get covid-19 after being infected or vaccinated.
 Fortunately, President Biden’s administration is hard at work on these urgent responses, including adding sufficient resources in its rescue plan.

 Second, we must develop multivalent vaccines — that is, vaccines that can immunize against more than one strain of the same disease.
 The annual flu vaccine is multivalent against three or four different influenza viruses.
 We will need the same for covid-19, which the administration is also working on.